Turpin Parents Ordered to Stand Trial in Perris Child Torture Case

 Inside, they were met by "horrific" conditions, authorities said at the time, noting the home was "extremely dirty" and had a "very foul smell."
 The children appeared to be malnourished and filthy, and generally looked much younger than their ages.

-After the couple's arrests -- the parents were initially taken into custody on suspicion of torture and child endangerment -- the children were sent to separate medical facilities for treatment.
+After the couple was arrested, the children were sent to separate medical facilities for treatment.
 They stayed at their respective facilities until mid-March, when they were discharged and taken to three separate homes in Riverside County.

 The Turpins have pleaded not guilty to more than 40 charges each, including torture, false imprisonment and child abuse.